-The first step when resolving software testing challenges is choosing the right automation tool.
-There are various testing tools in the market that you can use for your project.
+The first step when resolving software testing challenges is choosing the right UI testing tools.
+There are various UI testing tools in the market that you can use for your project.
 However, focus on choosing one that integrates seamlessly with your workflow.
-A great UI automation tool has record/playback capabilities, supports reusable tests, and requires minimal maintenance.
+A great UI testing tool has record/playback capabilities, supports reusable tests, and requires minimal maintenance.
 It also supports reporting and has defect tracking capabilities.

 One approach for reducing test maintenance and the associated costs is using a shared repository.
 It is also a great idea to reduce the number of UI test cases during the initial testing stages, then increase the coverage as you move forward.
 This ensures a higher success rate in your test cases.

 To eliminate the trouble of making repetitive changes in the test code, developers and QA teams should leverage the power of codeless automation.
 If you’re a Selenium fan, for instance, Perfecto Scriptless will automate your entire test creation and execution process, thereby saving you a great deal of time and cost.

 The coding culture of an enterprise has a significant impact on how well their teams address testing challenges in the application development cycle.
 For this reason, organizations should focus on training their teams on the best test automation practices, so there are specific criteria for code review or modifications across the enterprise.
 A good approach would be engaging test automation experts in some intense brainstorming sessions.

 UI testing is an essential driver for improved user experience and customer satisfaction.
 Most end-users will not care how well your code works or how clean it is.
 Although they benefit from high code quality, they are more concerned about what they can practically see and touch.

 As such, testers should ensure their application’s interface is easy to use and navigate, looks great across all browsers and devices, and most importantly, it works correctly.

 The only way to achieve this is by integrating comprehensive UI tests in your development process.